MarioCascades/ceokr/docs/01_Platform_Decisions.md

 ---

+# 9. Historical Runtime Integrity

+Historical monthly execution must preserve the exact published Performance Sheet version used for that month's performance experience.

+A historical Runtime record must not silently switch to a newer Builder version.

+The Performance Sheet version remains a presentation/configuration snapshot for historical rendering.

+The employee's actual performance data remains connected to the Member OKR domain.

+Status

+Accepted

+---

-# 7. Performance Sheet Versioning
+# 10. Performance Sheet Versioning

 Performance Sheets support:

 - Draft
 - Published
 - Archived

 Published versions are immutable.

 Changes to a published Performance Sheet create a new draft revision.

+Published versions remain reusable presentation definitions.

-The Runtime must reference the exact published Performance Sheet version
+The Runtime must retain the exact published Performance Sheet version used for an existing historical execution record.

-associated with an Assignment.

-Runtime must never silently replace the Performance Sheet version used by an

-existing Performance Instance with a newer published version.

 Status